Nidai2/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home, changes the working directory to the home directory

 3-listfiles, prints out a verbose output of the files and folders in current directory

+4-listmorefiles, prits out files and folders in current directory in addtition to hidden files